Swire Properties: Commercial projects

 Swire Properties' investment portfolio in Hong Kong totals over 15.9 million sq ft (over 1.47 million m2) of gross floor area.
 Taikoo Place, Cityplaza, Pacific Place and Citygate Outlets are the company's key holdings.

 Taikoo Place

 Taikoo Place is a decentralised office area with a hub of 8 interconnected Grade-A office towers with a total gross floor area of over 5 million sq ft (approximately 464,000 m2).
 Tong Chong Street, located at Taikoo Place, offers an open-air plaza for hosting cultural and entertainment events, streetside performances and charitable fundraising.
-The new 7,000-sq ft multi-purpose venue Artistree will allow for an even greater scope of arts programmes, with a particular focus on the performing arts.
-The ArtisTree has also been designed as a platform for the emergence of innovative art forms and a diverse range of original works presented for the first time in Asia.
-A co-working space Blueprint was launched in 2014 to foster entrepreneurship in Hong Kong.
+The new 7,000-sq ft multi-purpose venue Artistree will aim for greater scope of arts programmes, with a focus on the performing arts.
+The ArtisTree has also been designed as a platform for the emergence of art forms and a range of original works presented for the first time in Asia.
+A co-working space Blueprint was launched in 2014 to aim to foster entrepreneurship in Hong Kong.